Perfecto-Quantum/Examples/README.md

 For Example: if you are using a Jenkins you can upload the latest build (APK or IPA) using [Perfecto plugin](https://wiki.jenkins-ci.org/display/JENKINS/MobileCloud+for+Jenkins+Plugin)
 ![Jenkins Plugin](/img/uploadAppJenkins.png)

-After this upload command, the latest apk/ipa will be located in Perfecto repository and you can use the function :
+After this upload command, the latest apk/ipa will be located in Perfecto repository and you can use the function:
 ### com.quantum.tests.beforeTestUtils.reinstallApp

 ## 2. Turn wifi off /on
-Mobile device Wifi is not very stable ,reset the devices WiFi before the test reduce dramatically networks issue.
+Mobile device Wifi is not very stable, reset the devices WiFi before the test reduce dramatically networks issue.
 In the ###com.quantum.tests.beforeTestUtils.resetWifi  you can find an example how to reset it on ios and Android

 # Execution
 This section defines the best practice for test executions.

 ## Tags management
-in order to execute part of your scripts you should tag the tests , we suggest the following tags system:
+in order to execute part of your scripts you should tag the tests, we suggest the following tags system:

 priority - refer to the test priority and set of test it related to for example:
 * P0 - unit test / Dev tests
 Set of standalone tests developed by the developers, for mobile app it can be espresso/XCTests.
 These tests are part of the app and need to be installed on the device (as an APK or IPA).

 * P1 - Smoke tests